 .NET Framework 3.5 (includes .NET 2.0 and 3.0)

 Thus to enable .NET framework, you click or tap Download and install this feature in above shown window.
 But if you notice this window carefully, there is a message at top that you’re on Metered Connection and will require additional charges for download.
 Also, enabling .NET framework is better processed by Deployment Image Servicing and Management Tool aka DISM tool.
-If you have Windows 10 ISO file with you, which you used for installing of the OS, you can use it to enable .NET framework in few seconds.
+If you have Windows 10 ISO file with you, which you used for installation of the OS, you can use it to enable .NET framework in few seconds.

 Here is the how-to part: